Daniel-Liu-c0deb0t/block-aligner/c/README.md

 # C API
 This directory contains an example of how to use the C API of block aligner.

-Currently, only protein alignment is supported with the C API.
+Currently, only sequence to sequence and sequence to profile alignment with proteins is supported with the C API.
 Other features may be added if there is demand for them.

 ## Running the example
 1. `cd` into this directory.